guilhermelawless/nano-dpow/README.md

 ## Using DPoW for your service

+Read more on the [service documentation](service/README.md) page.

-Please contact us on The Nano Center [discord server](https://discord.nanocenter.org).
+Please contact us on The Nano Center [discord server](https://discord.nanocenter.org) for further assistance.

 ## Running your own server